krogusz/twin-peaks-app/README.md

 </div>

 <div>Page is available <a href="https://pensive-beaver-e59b1b.netlify.app/">here</a></div>
 <div>Page is in the development.
-Following issues will be carried: RWS, mute button.</div>
+Some issues will be developed</div>